 Again, you may have to visit the us several times in a week or month to complete the treatment.
 With that said, this can be a long process.
 But it provides instant temporary pain relief.

 Is cold laser therapy a good option?

 This question could have different answers depending on who is asking it.
-If an individual has just recently started having knee pain, cold laser therapy isn’t the go-to service.
+If an individual has just recently started having pain in the knee, shoulder, back, or any other musculoskeletal area, cold laser therapy isn’t the go-to service.
 A person would likely benefit from accessing physical therapy for strengthening and flexibility before cold laser therapy.
 They should also take a rest period from high impact activity during this time period.
-However, individuals with chronic knee pain find that cold laser therapy is one of the best treatments for knee pain.
+However, individuals with chronic pain find that cold laser therapy is one of the best treatments for pain management.

 According to research published in the October 28, 2019 edition of BMJ Open, it was mentioned that LLLT significantly reduced overall knee pain.

-For an individual who has had knee pain that has gone unresponsive to a variety of treatment options, cold laser therapy is a common option.
-This is because cold laser therapy is a more advanced service.
-It isn’t always covered by insurance, and it can take up to 30 visits to see an improvement in pain.
-The benefits of cold laser therapy on musculoskeletal pain include a decline in arthritis, fibromyalgia, muscle pain, and tendonitis.
+For an individual who has had musculoskeletal pain that has gone unresponsive to a variety of treatment options, cold laser therapy is a common option.
+This is because cold laser therapy is a more advanced service, and it can take up to several visits to see an improvement in pain.
+The benefits of cold laser therapy on musculoskeletal pain include an improvement in arthritis, fibromyalgia, muscle pain, and tendonitis.

 It is considered extremely beneficial for musculoskeletal pain.
 With that said, physical therapy and sports medicine use cold laser therapy for treating minor sprains and injuries like:

 ● Knee pain